 I hope these tips help you earn more points with YouGov!

 Summary – 2.5 / 5

 I have mixed feelings about YouGov.

 I like it because it’s a user-friendly and convenient way to earn rewards simply by sharing my opinions.
 The surveys are generally interesting and easy to complete, and I like the wide variety of rewards to choose from.
 I also appreciate that YouGov is transparent about how points are earned and rewarded.

 However, I don’t find the time/rewards ratio to be as good as other survey sites and I don’t like how I need to have the equivalent of $50 in points before I can withdraw it as cash.

 Despite this, overall I find YouGov to be worth keeping on my phone for when I don’t have offers from other survey sites.

 Want to learn more?
 Read about other sites that offer paid surveys here, read about the quickest paying survey sites here or find all our survey reviews here.
-You can also read our review of Toluna here or Opinion Outpost here.
-Both are great options.
+You can also read about another good option Opinion Outpost here.